-One of the things we're most excited about at our upcoming event, "The Faithful Artist," is a juried exhibit featuring four local artists.
-As part of the application process, we asked each artist to reflect on the relationship between their work and their faith.
+As part of the application process for our past event, "The Faithful Artist", we asked each artist to reflect on the relationship between their work and their faith.
 We've highlighted a few of their responses below, and we're excited to see their created works on display soon!

 Q: What life rhythms or habits have you adopted in order to receive or happen upon artistic inspiration?
 What practices have you found most edifying?
 What has surprised you?